Hydroxyprogesterone caproate: Preterm birth

 The FDA expressed concern about miscarriage at the 2006 advisory committee meeting; the committee voted unanimously that further study was needed to evaluate the potential association of hydroxyprogesterone caproate with increased risk of second trimester miscarriage and stillbirth.
 A toxicology study in rhesus monkeys resulted in the death of all rhesus fetuses exposed to 1 and 10 times the human dose equivalent of hydroxyprogesterone caproate.
 As of 2008, hydroxyprogesterone caproate was a category D progestin according to the FDA (that is, there is evidence of fetal harm).
 There is speculation that the castor oil in the hydroxyprogesterone caproate formulation may not be beneficial for pregnancy.
 Of note, the above-mentioned NEJM study by Meirs et al. compares the effect of hydroxyprogesterone caproate (with the castor oil component) to castor oil injection as the placebo.

 A study published in February 2016, found amongst other findings:

 OPPTIMUM strongly suggests that the efficacy of progesterone in improving outcomes is either non-existent or weak.
 Given the heterogeneity of the preterm labour syndrome we cannot exclude benefit in specific phenotypic or genotypic subgroups of women at risk.
 However, the subgroups of women who might benefit do not appear to be easily identifiable by current selection strategies, including cervical length measurement and fibronectin testing.

 Reassuringly, our study suggests that progesterone is safe for those who wish to take it for preterm birth prophylaxis.
 The overall rate of maternal or child adverse events was similar in the progesterone and placebo groups.
 There were few differences in the incidence of adverse secondary outcomes in the two groups, with the exception of a higher rate of renal, gastrointestinal, and respiratory complications in childhood in the progesterone groups.
 Importantly, the absolute rates of these complications was low.
 Follow-up of other babies exposed in utero to vaginal progesterone would be helpful in determining whether the increased rate of some renal, gastrointestinal, and respiratory complications is a real effect or a type I error.

 The journal reviewer made the following notable commentary on the OPPTIMUM study: "That's it.
 This story is ended, and nobody need ever use vaginal progesterone again to prevent preterm birth."

 A Cochrane review on progestogen for preventing preterm birth concluded that there was little evidence that either vaginal or intramuscular progesterone helped to reduce the risk of preterm birth in women with a multiple pregnancy.

 Gynecological disorders

 Hydroxyprogesterone caproate is used in the treatment of threatened miscarriage, gynecological disorders such as dysmenorrhea, premenstrual syndrome, fibrocystic breast disease, adenosis, and breast pain.
 In addition, hydroxyprogesterone caproate is used in the treatment of endometrial cancer and has been found to be significantly effective in extending life in both premenopausal and postmenopausal women with the disease.
 The medication was used widely in the 1950s through the 1970s for such indications, but hydroxyprogesterone caproate more recently has received the most attention in the prevention of preterm birth.

 Birth control

-Hydroxyprogesterone caproate is available in combination with estradiol valerate as a once-monthly combined injectable contraceptive in a some countries.
+Hydroxyprogesterone caproate is available in combination with estradiol valerate as a once-monthly combined injectable contraceptive in some countries.